OSINTI4L/DuckyScript-Payloads/Payloads/Droidex/README.md

 REM TARGET OS: Android (tested on Samsung S24 FE | Android 15 | One UI 7.0)

-Droidex is a data exfiltration payload that grabs the top file listed in the phones' downloads directory and exfiltrates it to a self-hosted webserver over LAN.
+Droidex exfiltrates the top file stored in the Downloads directory of target mobile device to a self-hosted python webserver over LAN.
 Both the attacker machine and target device must be connected to the same LAN.
 The payload will use Google Search to navigate to the self-hosted webserver and upload the file.
 After exfiltration, the browser will navigate to `google.com` and the device will return to the home screen to obfuscate activity.

 **REQUIRED DEPENDENCIES**